mpuening/learn-hydra-login-and-consent/README.md

 Here is how the application works:

-First the user would navigate to the `http://localhost:8080/` page and the application would redirect the user to a "pre-login" page to ask how the user wants to login:
+First, the user would navigate to the `http://localhost:8080/` page and the application would redirect the user to a "pre-login" page to ask how the user wants to login:

 ![Pre-login Page](images/prelogin.png "Pre-login Page")

 Note that the user was redirected over to `http://localhost:8080/login.html`

 Users would then choose between the OpenID login or the Access Token login.
+If your application wants to support Github, Google, Facebook, Apple or other third party OAuth2 providers, you would add buttons to this page as well.
 Once chosen, the user would then see a page to enter their username and password:

 ![Login Page](images/login.png "Login Page")